kleinfreund/kleinfreund/README.md

 Hey!
-I’m Philipp and I’m a front-end developer and open source contributor who’s currently living in the Netherlands.
+I’m Philipp and I’m a front-end developer and open source contributor living in Hamburg, Germany.

+Go to to my [website](https://kleinfreund.de)!